MicrosoftDocs/Viva/Viva/topics/curate-a-topic-in-multilingual.md

 # Curate an existing topic using multilingual in Viva Topics

-In Viva Topics you can use the multilingual feature to curate and edit in English, French, German, and Spanish.
+In Viva Topics you can use the multilingual feature to curate and edit a topic page in English, French, German, and Spanish.

 > [!Note]
-> Topics already available in the default langage is needed before they can be translated using the multilingual feature in Viva Topics.
+> A topic page much be created and curated in the tenant's default langage before it can be translated using the multilingual feature in Viva Topics.

-A topic in the tenant default language must be created before curating a topic using the multilingual feature in Viva Topics.

 ## Curate a multilingual topic page

+> [!Note]
+> When translating a topic page using the multilingual feature in Viva Topics, editing field intructions will be in the defalt language from your tenant.
+To change this, update your tenant's language settings.

 To edit a topic, open the topic page from a topic highlight, and select the **multilingual** on the topic page.
-The topic page can also be opened from the topic enter home page where you can find all the topics you are connected to.
+The topic page can also be opened from the topic enter home page where you can find all the topics you're connected to.

    ![Screenshot showing multilingual button on the topic page.](../media/knowledge-management/ml-topic-page-initial.png)